 The disease most typically involves the skin and associated lymph vessels and nodes.
 Occasionally there is involvement of the respiratory tract.
 Some horses develop small, inconspicuous lesions that heal spontaneously.
 More typically, nodules develop under the skin.
 These increase in size and undergo cycles of granulation and partial healing followed by renewed eruption.
 The surrounding tissues become hard, painful, and swollen.
 Lesions may be seen on the skin of the face, around and in the eyes and nose, and on the forelegs, thorax, neck, and occasionally the inside of the rear legs.
 Other internal organs may be involved.

+Diagnosis can be confirmed by microscopic examination of discharges from the infected area or biopsy specimens because the yeast forms have a distinctive appearance.
 No completely satisfactory treatment is known.
 Surgical removal of lesions combined with antifungal drugs may be tried.
 In most areas of the world, however, this is a reportable disease; treatment of animals is not permitted, and destruction of affected horses is usually mandatory.

 Strict hygienic precautions are essential to prevent spread of epizootic lymphangitis.
 Great care should be taken to prevent spread on grooming or harness equipment.
 Contaminated bedding should be burned.
 The organism may persist in the environment for many months.

 Pythiosis is a disease caused by Pythium insidiosum, which is not a true fungus but a water mold.
 It occurs in some tropical and subtropical areas of the world and is seen in warmer sections of the US.
 In the US, the disease most often is seen in fall and winter months.
 Horses are the most commonly affected animals, followed by dogs and, rarely, cats and people.